 The city of Greenville puts on over 300 events per year.
 From the Saturday Farmer’s Market, to themed 5k races, to the Festival of Trees Christmas favorite, it is not hard to find some event to your liking.
 Many of these events are free including the Downtown Alive and Main Street Concert Series.
 Every Friday from March 22-September 27, you can enjoy a free concert at NOMA square.

 Other fun free events include Moonlight Movies in the Park, which includes screening of popular movies on a big flow up screen in Falls Park (Wed nights in May & Sept.), The St. Patrick’s Day Parade & Irish Festival, and the First Fridays art walk.

 Check the Visit Greenville events page to keep updated on future events.

-Be prepared for hot/humid weather in the summer and cold weather in the winter.
 Despite claims of “mild” weather, winter days typically see highs in the 30-50’s and summer days can easily soar into the 90’s for weeks on end.
 Spring is the best time comfort wise to enjoy the outdoors!